defoe-code/defoe/docs/nls/keysearch_by_book_page_count.md

-# Count number of occurrences of keywords or keysentences and group by word
+# Count number of pages in which each of keywords or keysentences appear and group by book

 * Both keywords/keysentences and words in documents are cleaned (long-S and hyphen fixes) and preprocessed according to the configuration file
-* Query module: `defoe.nls.queries.keysentence_by_word`
+* Query module: `defoe.nls.queries.keysentence_by_book_page_count`
 * Configuration file:
   - defoe path (defoe_path)
   - operating system (os)